-iStar was the original sponsor of our company and is our largest stockholder, owning approximately [42.4]% of our outstanding common stock as of the date of this proxy statement, which we believe creates alignment between iStar's interests and our interests.
+iStar was the original sponsor of our company and is our largest stockholder, owning approximately 42.5% of our outstanding common stock as of April 10, 2019, which we believe creates alignment between iStar's interests and our interests.
 In addition, our management agreement provides that the base management fee payable to our manager may, at the election of our independent directors, be paid in shares of our common stock.
 Our manager will be restricted from selling shares of our common stock paid to it as management fees for two years from the date such shares are issued, subject to certain exceptions.